Saturday, January 26, 2008

 The Royal Guard did appear,

-In neat and ordered droves;
+In neat and

 And pulled the beast off the smear